The Procter & Gamble Company research snapshot

 Industry trend

 Consumer staples are not a high-growth civilization shift, but they are tied to persistent human needs.
-Growth depends on premiumization, emerging markets, product innovation, household formation, health, hygiene, and channel execution.
+Growth depends on premiumization, emerging markets, product innovation, household formation, health, hygiene, and channel execution, with Q4 volume flat and trade-down pressure visible.

 Valuation and margin of safety